freesewing/freesewing/markdown/org/docs/patterns/skully/instructions/en.md

 When you are sewing together the individual parts, you will be making two halves of the skull.

 Sewing the eyes and nose to the cheek and forehead parts is best done by hand.
-You will have to aling the different notches to their corresponding ones on the other part.
+You will have to align the different notches to their corresponding ones on the other part.

 Sewing the lowerJaw to the lowerMouth and upperMouth is challenging.
 You will be making a normal seam